JKGzenna/mcp-spotify-server/README.md

 }
 ```

-### Authentication Process (First Time - obtain 'accessToken' & 'refreshToken')
+### 3. Authentication Process (First Time - obtain 'accessToken' & 'refreshToken')

 *The Spotify API uses OAuth 2.0 for authentication, follow these steps to authenticate your application:*

-1. Run the authentication script:
+1. Run the application using the authentication script:

 ```bash
 npm run auth
 ```

-2. The script will generate an authorization URL.
-Open this URL in your web browser.
+2. The ``npm run auth`` script will open a browser and go to an Spotify authorization URL that you need to authorize in your browser manually.

 3. You'll be prompted to log in to Spotify and authorize your application.